Back and Spine Injury Attorney

 This “herniated” disc, (or sometimes called “a slipped disc”) is treated with anti inflammatories, physical therapy, and if all of this does not work, then surgery.
 Surgery can take many forms, from removal of a part of the vertebral bone, to removal of the disc (discectomy) and fusion, including the installation of hardware.

-The lesson to be learned here is that sometimes these significant symptoms don’t arise until later, and what started out as a “soft tissue” injury, may develop into a serious disc injury.
+The lesson to be learned here is that sometimes in spine and back injuries these significant symptoms don’t arise until later, and what started out as a “soft tissue” injury, may develop into a serious disc injury.
 A settlement too early might be a mistake, and the failure to catch the significant symptom/complaint can also be a mistake.

 Get Started!
 Don’t Wait.
 Contact us today to get a FREE consultation: (949) 305-1400

-The Law firm of Rivers J. Morrell, III has more than 40 years of experience in these cases.
+The Law firm of Rivers J. Morrell, III has more than 40 years of experience in spine and back injuries.
 The first 20 years of Mr. Morrell’s career were in service of major insurance carriers.
 He understands their strategies and tactics, and works to protect your legal and financial rights after an accident.